madfunkydemon/madfunkydemon.github.io/_posts/2009-06-08-listing-the-mac-address-for-adapters-in-windows.md

 </pre>
 <p>This is quite usefull when you do not have any protocols attached so the MAC will not show up in ipconfig.
 It saves you going through the GUI for each adapter you want to check.
 I'm not sure how I have missed this for so long...</p>

 Update: This actually works on Windows 7 as well and probably 8.
-It is probably one of the quickest ways to find out MAC addreses.
+It is one of the quickest ways to find out MAC addreses, if I could ever remember it...